How to use the table:

 n/a = No, this option not available

-Some e-services will ask you to enter a personal code or a national identification number when you want to log in using Smart-ID.
+Some e-services will ask you to enter a personal code or a national identification number in addition to your user name (or instead of it, if the service provider supports it) when you want to log in using Smart-ID.

 Your national identification number (national ID-number, personal code or ID-code) is a unique 11-digit number assigned by the state and used for identification purposes in all Baltic Countries.

 The identity number is printed on all of your national identification documents, such as your ID-card, passport, residents permit etc. It is usually either next to or below your name or your birth date.
 Look for a number with 11 digits containing your birthday in a year-month-date or date-month-year format.
-For example if you are born on 30^th^ of October 1980, look for a number containing 801030 (in Estonia and Lithuania) or a number containing 30101980 (in Latvia).
-As of 1^st^ of July 2017, Latvia assigns new personal codes that start with “32” and do not contain birth date.
+For example, if you are born on 30th of October 1980, look for a number containing 801030 (in Estonia and Lithuania) or a number containing 301080 (in Latvia).
+As of 1st of July 2017, Latvia assigns new personal codes that start with “32” and do not contain birth date!

 A similar numeric identification system is used by most governments around the world, however the length of the number, it’s specific purpose and the term used to refer to it might vary.
-Most common names for national identification numbers are personal code or ID-code or ID-number; personal identification code; social security number; national insurance number; state tax code; tax file number; national identity number; registration number; social insurance number; personal number; administrative number; civil identification number; my number; civil number; personal identity number; national identifying number; resident’s registration number; population identification code; citizen number; personal identifier; national register number; uniform civil number; birth number; public service number; fiscal code; electronic number; electronic census number; healthcare user number; voter’s number; personal numeric code; individual number and revenue number.
+Most common names for national identification numbers are personal code or ID-code or ID-number; personal identification code; social security number; national insurance number; state tax code; tax file number; national identity number; registration number; social insurance number; personal number etc.